nextflow-io/training/docs/basic_training/cache_and_resume.md

 !!! note

-    In the same experiment, the same pipeline can be executed multiple times, however, launching two (or more) Nextflow instances in the same directory concurrently should be avoided.
+    In the same experiment, the same workflow can be executed multiple times, however, launching two (or more) Nextflow instances in the same directory concurrently should be avoided.

 The `nextflow log` command lists the executions run in the current folder: